Arizona voter rolls: A fact sheet for 2024

 In Arizona, an inaccurate registration rarely leads to a fraudulent vote cast

 In the 2020 general election, more than 3.4 million Arizonans voted.
 Of those ballots cast, only 22 specific allegations of voter fraud were referred for prosecution, or less than 0.001% of ballots cast.
-The conservative Heritage Foundation identified only 3 cases that ended in convictions, representing less than one in a million votes in the election.
+The conservative Heritage Foundation identified only three cases that ended in convictions, representing less than one in a million votes in the election.

 Several additional processes keep ineligible voters from registering to vote and casting a ballot: